esmnext/esmx/examples/docs/src/en/guide/frameworks/vue2.md

 npm install
 ```

-This will install all the necessary dependencies, including Vue2, TypeScript, and SSR-related packages.
+This will install all required dependencies including Vue2, TypeScript, and SSR-related packages.

 ### tsconfig.json

-Create the `tsconfig.json` file to configure TypeScript compilation options:
+Create the `tsconfig.json` file to configure TypeScript compilation:

 ```json title="tsconfig.json"
 {